consoledotdev/home/content/podcast/s02e06-homomorphic-encryption-rand-hindi-zama.md

 bootstrapping, how these technologies can ensure user data privacy, what is changing that is making them more relevant to today, and how developers should be thinking about building on new protocols from HTTP to HTTPS to HTTPZ.
 We're keeping this to 30 minutes, so let's get started.
-I'm here with **Rand:** .
+I'm here with Rand Hindi.
 Rand, thanks for joining the Console Podcast.

 **Rand:** Thank you, David.